Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Costa Rica and from Paris.
+I'm losing my edge to the kids from Libya and from Calgary.

 But I was there.